Obesity is inversely related to anaerobic threshold (14) and

 musculoskeletal disease.
 Medication prescriptions, such as insulin

-and a ß-blockers, may need to reviewed and altered by their
+and a ß-blockers, may need to be reviewed and altered by

-physician since physical training has the potential to interact
+their physician since physical training has the potential to

 Miller W. C. et al. examined the relationship between relative